jimmymarcelino/Insight-Surabaya-Mobile-Apps/README.md

-This is My First Mobile Apps Project when i'm still a 3rd Semester of my University
+This is My First Mobile Apps Project when i'm still a 3rd Semester Student at my University